nyblad/nyblad-pizzabot/README.md

 # Learning objectives
 How to use functions & conditionals <br>
-How to modify the DOM using JavaScript
+How to modify the DOM using JavaScript <br>
+How to do pair-programming remote

 # Technologies used
 HTML5 <br>